onielrosario/ImageScanner/README.md

 ## Technologies - Frameworks - Architecture:

-* Swift 5 - For efficientcy and speed.
+* Swift 5 - For efficientcy and speed
-* UIKit - For Front-End Development and access to CoreGraphics methods.
+* UIKit - For Front-End development and access to CoreGraphics methods
-* CoreGraphics - For Image Rendering functionalities.
+* CoreGraphics - For image rendering functionalities
-* MVC - Minimal architecture for V1.
-Models are built with option to migrate to higher architecture design with ease.
+* MVC - Minimal architecture design.
+Models are built with option to migrate to higher architecture patterns with ease

 ## Launch Screen:

-Upon opening the app, the the user can see a splash screen welcome showing the App’s main brand.
+Upon opening the app, the user can see a splash screen welcome showing company’s brand.

 <img width="169" alt="Screen Shot 2019-03-08 at 12 45 06 PM" src="https://user-images.githubusercontent.com/43827399/74468803-b04ac480-4e58-11ea-993b-a770178430f8.png">